 Racing were promoted to LaLiga as runners-up to Atlético – still managed by Aragonés – playing the type of expansive, possession-based football that Setién would later make his trademark.
 There was optimism and excitement about the future of this inexperienced coach – he was heading for the top it seemed.
 But a disagreement with the Racing board led to his departure, and he would not get the opportunity to coach in the top flight until at the age of 58, 13 years later.

 Read | Rafa Benítez: the early years at Extremadura and Tenerife

 Setién joined Poli Ejido after leaving Racing, but was sacked after just four months, seven defeats to his name and claiming that “the club did not understand my way of playing football”.
 A brief, fleeting 10-day spell in charge of Equatorial Guinea followed, a period of his career Setién claimed was unimportant, before a return to club football with Logroñés.

-Things did not get much better.
+Things didn’t get much better.
 He went without pay for seven months, struggled to get results and left, bringing to an end a difficult six years after his impressive first season with Racing.
 He had been swiftly brought down to earth.
 Coaching, it seemed, would not be easy for a man with ideals, who might appear dogmatic and could easily be misunderstood.
 “I aspire to be at ease,” Setién said.
 “I need to feel very friendly with my players and my club.
 I am very emotional and have convictions, and people criticise me because I do not say what is expected of a coach.”

 Evidently, his environment needed to be right, and at his next club, it was.
 He joined Lugo, a modest third division side, embarking on a six-year spell during which his style of football was embraced.
 In his third season, he led Lugo to promotion into the second tier, and for the first time saw his methods earn some recognition in Spain.